At ELTC, we are stubborn on our

 Threshing:

-KKME warehouse is located at the epicenter of FCV producing belt and is less than 30 Km from any of four major threshing plants.
+ELTC warehouse is located at the epicenter of FCV producing belt and is less than 30 Km from any of four major threshing plants.
 Here the lamina is separated from the stem and the lamina is re-dried to ensure uniform and homogenized moisture through out the lot.
 Most of the graded tobacco is subjected to threshing however some quantity is manually stripped for specific applications.
 Even if the order requirement is limited to the following, re-drying and conditioning is must to ensure optimum safe storage moisture content.

 • LL: Loose Leaf (Tangled Loose Leaf)